New Yorkers initially calm in face of Sandy, then worries set in

 But up the slope, in neighborhoods like Boerum Hill, there was little sign of worry.
 The bars and restaurants were bustling.
 Bicyclists pedaled across the empty avenues.
 People in workout gear were huffing and puffing down the sidewalks for their daily jogs.

-"We always run 4.5 miles, no matter what," said one runner who had just finished a workout with his two roommates.
+"We always run 4.5 miles (7.2 km), no matter what," said one runner who had just finished a workout with his two roommates.
 "There were a lot of us out here today."

 At Building on Bond, a hipster haven in the area, the only difference from a regular, non-Sandy day was a limited menu.
 Employees had taken car services to work.
 A barista put out a tip can with the label: "Hurricane Relief Fund."